-Nexus3 Foundation and Arnika Association organized their first workshop on transparent environmental pollution and data in Indonesia, covering its urgency, benefits, role of CSOs, and its current practices in Indonesia and other countries.
-Nexus3 Foundation invited several CSOs working in brown issues both in grassroots and those who operate nationwide to have a workshop with experts and CSOs from The Czech Republic and Thailand titled “Exchange Ideas Between EU - Indonesia: Transparent Pollution Control in Indonesia”, with the main concept of Pollutants Release and Transfer Register (PRTR).
+Nexus3 Foundation and Arnika Association organized their first workshop on transparent environmental pollution and data in Indonesia, covering its urgency, benefits, the role of CSOs, and its current practices in Indonesia and other countries.
+Nexus3 Foundation invited several CSOs working on brown issues both at the grassroots and those who operate nationwide to have a workshop with experts and CSOs from The Czech Republic and Thailand titled, “Exchange Ideas Between EU - Indonesia: Transparent Pollution Control in Indonesia” with the main concept of Pollutants Release and Transfer Register (PRTR).

-PRTR will assist the government in conducting public administration in managing both pollution, as a side-impact of industrial activity, and economic growth in Indonesia, as explained by Miroslav Suta, a doctor and expert on environmental impact assessment from the Czech Republic.
-Beside the central government, the concept will also support local governments to evaluate pollutant emissions and releases within their region, as well as coordinate with other local governments within their administrative border.
-Despite the initial additional work from the industrial sector as pollution source, this will stimulate initiatives from the industrial sector itself, for instance, in collective measures for pollution control such as waste treatment in industrial zones, as well as initiate innovation to increase efficiency in treating pollutant releases like new technology on air pollution control or wastewater discharge.
+PRTR will assist the government in conducting public administration in managing both pollutions, as a side-impact of industrial activity, and economic growth in Indonesia, as explained by Miroslav Suta, a doctor, and an expert on environmental impact assessment from the Czech Republic.
+Besides the central government, the concept will also support local governments to evaluate pollutant emissions and releases within their region, as well as coordinate with other local governments within their administrative border.
+Despite the initial additional work from the industrial sector as a pollution source, this will stimulate initiatives from the industrial sector itself, for instance, in collective measures for pollution control such as waste treatment in industrial zones, as well as initiate innovation to increase efficiency in treating pollutant releases like new technology on air pollution control or wastewater discharge.

-The role of CSOs in the establishment is already pushed in another Southeast Asian country, especially in Thailand.
+The role of CSOs in the establishment is already pushed in other Southeast Asian country, especially in Thailand.
 EARTH, represented by Penchom Saetang, has been pushing the Thai Government in preparing the regulatory framework for PRTR in her country.
-The effort started from conducting research in the surrounding pollution sources, working with academia and the government, gathering public support and from other relevant stakeholders, until assisting the government in drafting regulations on PRTR.
+The effort started by conducting research on the surrounding pollution sources, working with academia and the government, gathering public support from other relevant stakeholders, and assisting the government in drafting regulations on PRTR.

 - Limited regulated parameters for industries to report to the government